Sha3-git/Sha3-git/README.md

 **Current Activities and Interests:**
 * ʚ I am working a discord bot as a hobby project!
-* ʚ I'm currently learning React and React Native.
+* ʚ I'm currently learning register-based programming for the arm cortex m3.
-* ʚ I am interested in learning more about mobile application development!
+* ʚ I have so far created and designed a temperature-humidity detector <br>
+   and auto humidifier which has applications in minimizing static discharge <br>
+   in computer servers and overall hardware development environments
 * ʚ Feel free to reach me via email- dabirishema@gmail.com

 ### ✧ Stats!